The proper motion of Andromeda from Gaia eDR3: confirming a nearly radial orbit: Selection of sources from

 After this procedure 56 032 sources remain in the sample.

 In order to conserve good astrometric solutions for the remaining sources, we make use of the renormalised unit weight error factor provided in the \egdrthree archive as {\texttt{ruwe}} which is particularly useful for unresolved sources.
-Following the prescription of \cite{Lindegren20}, we inspect the data for strong deviations in the distribution of this factor on our sample.
+Following the prescription of \cite{Lindegren21}, we inspect the data for strong deviations in the distribution of this factor on our sample.
 The distribution is approximately normal, almost centred on 1 and presents a tail towards high values.
 Certain sources have a large excess, beyond the visible as a break in the distribution above $1.3$.
 Consequently, sources with a {\texttt{ruwe}} > 1.3 are rejected from our sample.
-We finally clean up the sample from potential binary sources or at least detected as such by the {\it Gaia} reduction algorithm in applying the following cuts: {\texttt{ipd\_gof\_harmonic\_amplitude}} < 0.1 and {\texttt{ipd\_frac\_multi\_peak}} < 2 \citep{Fabricius20}.
+We finally clean up the sample from potential binary sources or at least detected as such by the {\it Gaia} reduction algorithm in applying the following cuts: {\texttt{ipd\_gof\_harmonic\_amplitude}} < 0.1 and {\texttt{ipd\_frac\_multi\_peak}} < 2 \citep{Fabricius21}.
 This leaves us with 53 768 sources.

-We finally apply a geometric spatial selection to better follow the shape of the projected M31 disk on the sky.
+We finally apply a geometric spatial selection to better follow the shape of the projected M31 disk on the sky (the thin black dashed ellipse on Figure~\ref{fig:m31_full_edr3}).
 For this crude selection, the angular size of the disk adopted is $1.8\deg$, appearing as an ellipse in the sky viewed form perspective angles of $i = 77.5\deg$ for the inclination and ${\rm PA} = 37.5\deg$ for the position angle, an average value from the literature (see e.g. \citet{Chemin09, Corbelli10} reducing the number of sources to 18 173.

-In order to better select M31 stars in the CMD and also to better evaluate the amount of contaminants, we build two other samples, based on a different geometric selection.
-The elliptical selection on the sky is conserved but shifted, for one sample slightly towards the north west, for the other one slightly towards the south east in such a way so that the three ellipses do not overlap but are still contained in the initial sample.
+In order to optimally select M31 stars in the CMD and to better evaluate the amount of contaminants, we build two other samples, also based on geometrical cuts.
+The elliptical selection on the sky is conserved but shifted, for one sample slightly towards the north-west (``out~1''), for the other one slightly towards the south-east (``out~2'') in such a way so that the three ellipses do not overlap but are still contained in the initial sample (see top panel of Figure~\ref{fig:m31_ellipse_CMD_edr3}).
 The north-west comparison field contains 7798 sources and the south-east, 7083.